SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 ## Breaking Changes
 - **Update package namespace**.
 Changed package namespace to `github.com/SerhiiCho/timeago/v3`
 - **Rename a function**.
 Renamed `SetConfig` function to `Configure` to make it better fit into Go naming conventions
+- **Improved error handling**.
+The `Parse` function now returns an error as the second returned value.
+You need to handle it in your code

 ## Improvements
-- **Improved error handling**.
-The `Parse` function now returns an error as the second returned value
 - **New language addition is improved**.
 Add ability to change the output of the `Parse` function when adding a support for a new language by adding a `format` field to a `JSON` file
 - **New language files structure**.
 Change the file structure for `JSON` language files.
 They have now format to match [CLDR Specifications](https://cldr.unicode.org/index/cldr-spec/plural-rules)
 - **New function `ClearCache`**.
 Added a new function to clear the cache of the package to free up memory when needed.
 It's also useful when you want to reload the language files without restarting the application.